Read This Before Adding Subscription Payments to WordPress

 1. Your costs.
 Naturally, your prices should be greater than your costs.
 Costs include your salary.
 Factor your time into the equation as if it were an employee’s labor.

 3. Your competition.
-While you don’t have to match your pricing to your competitor and you don’t have to undercut them, it’s helpful to at least know what they charge.
-If they charge significantly more for the same service, ask yourself if there might be costs you haven’t factored or if the market is willing to pay more.
+While you don’t have to match your pricing to your competitors, and you don’t have to undercut them, it’s helpful to at least know what they charge.
+If they charge significantly more for the same service, ask yourself if there might be costs you haven’t factored in or if the market is willing to pay more.

 4. Your markup.
 You’re running a business, so don’t be ashamed to price your service above the value of your personal labor costs.